 What is Kite Cross/Slalom?

-For the organization of the event, we had the collaboration of these organisms: the Ministry of Culture and Tourism, the Los Alcázares City Council, the European Sailing Federation (Eurosaf), with Rafa González from Cartagena as vice president. ; the Higher Sports Council (CSD), the Real Española de Vela (RFEV), the Sailing Federation of the Region of Murcia and some yacht clubs.
+The event organisation had the support of these organisations: the Ministry of Culture and Tourism, the Los Alcázares Town Council, the European Sailing Federation (Eurosaf), with Cartagena native Rafa González as vice-president; the Supreme Council for Sports (CSD), the Royal Spanish Sailing Federation (RFEV), the Sailing Federation of the Murcia Region, and several nautical clubs.

 Who participated in the Kite Cross/Slalom?

-None other than the Spanish Pedro Garijo, current Spanish champion of Course Racing, a modality very similar to Kite Cross.
-The latter, by the way, has served as inspiration for Cross/Slalom.
-On the other hand, it also had the participation of another Spaniard, Augusto García, 2010 Spanish Kite Race champion, Miguel Villar and the only female representative and 2011 Spanish champion of the Course Racing modality, Elena Antón.
+None other than Spanish rider Pedro Garijo, current Spanish Course Racing champion - a discipline very similar to Kite Cross.
+This latter discipline, in fact, served as inspiration for Cross/Slalom.
+The competition also featured another Spanish participant, Augusto García, 2010 Spanish Kite Race champion, Miguel Villar, and the sole female representative - 2011 Spanish Course Racing champion Elena Antón.

-On the other hand, as for the international participants, there were the Americans Damien Leroy and Bryan Lake, the Turkish Merve Ceylan, the French Julian Kerneur and Bruno Sroka and the German Kristin Boese.
+International participants included Americans Damien Leroy and Bryan Lake, Turkey's Merve Ceylan, French competitors Julian Kerneur and Bruno Sroka, and Germany's Kristin Boese.

-The Valencian Community has hosted this championship on its shores, so if you want to be up to date with these and other news, do not hesitate to click here.
+The Valencian Community has hosted this championship along its coastline, so if you want to stay updated on these and other developments, don't hesitate to click here.